July in world evangelism outreach: It happened today!

 Marseilles, France, for a summer of volunteer work with Youth With a Mission.
 He never made

 it.
-Minutes after takeoff, Matthew's Paris-bound flight, TWA 800, explodes in mid-air and
+Minutes after takeoff, Matthew's Paris-bound flight, TWA 800, exploded in mid-air and

 - July 18, 1804 -- Birth of Dan Beach Bradley (1804-1873), pioneer missionary to Thailand.